Evolution of stars with 60 and 200 Msun: predictions for WNh stars in the Milky Way: Ingredients for stellar evolution models

 Evolutionary tracks of massive stars adopting lower $\dot M$ are in rule with the observed mass loss of clumped winds \citep{bouret05,muijres11,surlan13}, as well as with more detailed calculations for the wind structure of O-type stars by self-consistently solving radiative transfer equations at full NLTE conditions \citep{sander17,sundqvist19,alex21}.
 However, this scenario can hardly be extended to higher masses such as VMS, whose mass-loss rates values even larger than the given ones by V01 \citep{vink11}.
 Their stellar winds are so strong that they develop WR-type spectral profile with broad emission lines before the end of the H-core burning stage (WNh stars).
 The limit between VMS and ``regular'' massive stars is normally set around $M_\text{zams}\sim100$ $M_\odot$, although this value may vary by means of rotation, metallicity, and specially mass-loss input \citep{yusof13,kohler15}.

-Evolution of VMS, revisiting the transition between formal O-type to WNh stars, has been just recenty analysed by \citet{grafener21} and \citet{sabhahit23}.
-Despite this, standard evolution codes still assume the transition of the wind regime based on the surface composition (when the hydrogen mass fraction becomes $X_\text{surf}\le0.3$ for \textsc{Genec} and $X_\text{surf}\le0.4$ for \texttt{MESA}) the mass-loss recipe switches from the prescription for optically thin V01 to optically thick winds according to \citet[][hereafter GH08\footnote{Nevertheless, evolution models used to both V01 and GH08 to describe mass loss from WR winds, depending on which recipe provided the largest $\dot M$ at certain point \citep{yusof13}.}]{grafener08}.
+Evolution of VMS, revisiting the transition between formal O-type to WNh stars, has been just recently analysed by \citet{grafener21} and \citet{sabhahit23}.
+Despite this, standard evolution codes still assume the transition of the wind regime based on the surface composition (when the hydrogen mass fraction becomes $X_\text{surf}\le0.3$ for \textsc{Genec} and $X_\text{surf}\le0.4$ for \texttt{MESA}) the mass-loss recipe switches from the prescription for optically thin V01 to optically thick winds according to \citet[][hereafter GH08\footnote{Nevertheless, evolution models used to both V01 and GH08 to describe mass loss from WR winds, depending on which recipe provided the largest $\dot M$ at certain point \citep{yusof13}.}]{grafener08} in \textsc{Genec}, whereas \texttt{MESA} uses the prescription of \citet{nugis02} for WR winds.
 However, spectroscopic diagnostics have found WNh spectral features for VMS with surface hydrogen abundances as high as $X_\text{surf}\simeq0.7$ in the Milky Way \citep{martins23} and in the Large Magellanic Cloud \citep{tehrani19,martins22}, thus strengthening the idea that the transition to thick winds should be based on another criteria apart from surface chemical composition.